 - Ecology/conservation director-College students or teachers trained in such fields as forestry, soil and water conservation, fish and wildlife, earth science, ecology, environmental specialties, etc., are considered to have equivalent training.
 Students who have completed their sophomore year in college with a major in one of the above fields and have worked actively for one or more summers in a nature center or conservationoriented staff position in a summer camp may be considered to have equivalent training. - Outdoor skills-"Equivalent life skills" may include but are not limited to Scouting experience as a Scouts BSA or outdoor Venturing crew leader and having earned and taught merit badges offered in outdoor skills area or having earned the National Medal for Outdoor Adventure or the Venturing Ranger Award or similar life experience; or completion of college courses in outdoor skills topics.
-Mere completion of the outdoor skills merit badges is not sufficient by itself. - For horse and stock programs, "experience and training" includes care, feeding, grooming, and packing of horses, ponies, mules, burros, and other domesticated ungulates (llamas and other farm animals).
+Mere completion of the outdoor skills merit badges is not sufficient by itself. - For horse and stock programs, "experience and training" includes care, feeding, grooming, and packing of horses, ponies, mules, burros, and other domesticated ungulates (llamas and other farm animals). - First-year camper director-Camps offering a first-year camper program must have a director with the appropriate NCS certification or equivalent skills.
+Equivalent skills means prior camp staff experience and prior multiyear experience as a new Scout assistant Scoutmaster or troop guide (for Scouts BSA) or den leader or den chief (for Cub Scouts) or relevant experience as a Venturing or Sea Scouting advisor or unit officer.

-- Documentation of age - Relevant certificates on file (may be submitted with declaration) - Authorization for approved alternatives - Interviews with camp director and staff leadership - Observation of program implementation during assessment
+- · Documentation of age - Relevant certificates on file (may be submitted with declaration) - · Authorization for approved alternatives - Interviews with camp director and staff leadership - Observation of program implementation during assessment